Thinkwise/docs/docs/sf/tasks.md

 1. Yes - The user has to wait for the result and a progress indicator is shown.
 2. Yes (no progress indicator) - The user has to wait for the result (the GUI freezes and hourglass is shown).
 3. No - The action is executed in the background and the user can continue working.[12]
-4. Optional - The user has to wait (option 1) but has the possibility to continue the action in the background (option 3).<sup>1</sup> Reports executed in the background could be monitored in a new “Async action” dialog.
+4. Optional - The user has to wait (option 1) but has the possibility to continue the action in the background (option 3).<sup>1</sup> Reports executed in the background could be monitored in a new "Async action" dialog.

 For Web, this means that the long-term actions no longer cause a request timeout from IIS.
 (Default after 90 seconds)